The Persecution and Murder of the European Jews by Nazi Germany, 1933–1945

 The Persecution and Murder of the European Jews by Nazi Germany, 1933–1945 (Die Verfolgung und Ermordung der europäischen Juden durch das nationalsozialistische Deutschland 1933–1945, short: VEJ) is a German book series that contains documents relating to the Holocaust, edited and translated, with scholarly introductions by historians.

-Since 2008, thirteen volumes have been published in German, with three pending; the first two volumes have also been published in English.
+Since 2008, sixteen volumes have been published in German; the first two volumes have also been published in English.
 The third English volume was scheduled for publication in 2020.